 Planned caesarean section

-If it is decided that you should give birth via caesarean section, the child will be born a little before the due date determined during the ultrasound examination in week 18.
+If it is decided that you should give birth via caesarean section, the child will be born a little before the due date.
+The due date is determined during the ultrasound examination in week 18.
 The date on which the caesarean section is performed will be determined towards the end of your pregnancy, depending on the reason for the operation.

-Once the date of the caesarean section has been decided, you will be told when to go to the hospital, the preparations that must be made before the operation and the general rules that you must follow after your operation.
+Once the date of the caesarean section has been decided, you will be informed when to go to the hospital.
+You will also be informed about the preparations that must be made before the operation and the general rules that you must follow after your operation.

-You will normally be asked to go to the hospital on the day before or a few days before the operation in order for you to have blood samples taken and to speak to the obstetrician, anaesthesiologist and midwife.
-Some people go home after this and return to the hospital on the morning of the day on which the operation will be performed, while other people stay overnight at the hospital on the night before the operation.
+You will normally be asked to go to the hospital on the day before or a few days before the operation.
+You will then have blood samples taken and speak to the obstetrician, anaesthesiologist and midwife.
+Some people go home after this and return to the hospital on the morning of the day on which the operation will be performed.
+Others stay overnight at the hospital on the night before the operation.

 Anaesthesia